-Everyday foods can cause symptoms including:
+Everyday foods can cause food allergy symptoms including:

 Often there is an underlying inhalant allergy, such as dust mite, which primes the immune system to react to certain foods.